TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 A naive approach to generate audio might be:

 1. Process one sample
-2. Feed it to the DAC/speaker
+2. Feed it to the {% abbr "DAC", "Digital-to-Analogue Converter" %}/speaker

 But there are several issues with this: function call overhead may impact performance, and we have little room left to do other things.
 For the sound to play smoothly while sampling at 44100Hz, each sample needs to be delivered within $\frac{1}{44100}$ s = $22.6$ µs.